-- 1. Species with large ranges safer than spp. with small. - 2.
-Prefer large blocks of habitat and large populations. - 3.
-Prefer habitat blocks in close proximity to each other. - 4.
-Prefer unfragmented habitat.

-Reserve Design - 5.
-Prefer interconnected habitat to isolated. - 6.
+- 1. Species with large ranges safer than spp. with small. - Prefer large blocks of habitat and large populations. - 3.
+Prefer habitat blocks in close proximity to each other. - S. Prefer interconnected habitat to isolated.
+6. Prefer readless with the second second - 6.
 Prefer roadless and inaccessible habitat. - 7.
-PRECAUTIONARY PRINCIPLE -If we don't have enough data, err on side of caution. - 8.
-Prefer ecosystem approach to species approach. - 9.
-Consider biodiversity hotspots.
+PRECAUTIONARY PRINCIPLE - -If we don't have enough data, err on side of caution.
+8. Prefer ecosystem approach to species approach.

+9. Consider biodiversity hotspots.